Logg-y/openrct2-configurable-objective-setter/README.md

 The UI has quite a lot of settings on it.
 All options have hover-over tooltips that attempt to explain what they do, some have an extra "?" button which brings up more info around the setting in question.

 The interesting kind of difficulty in my opinion is that which comes from financial pressure - which is something that I've tried to go quite a long way towards including options for.
 The default settings do not necessarily show this off all too well, and turning up the "Difficulty" and _lowering_ the "Financial Difficulty" cash value might make this more apparent.
+I would also recommend turning up the minimum loan interest, as having less high interest debt to pay off rather than being saddled with a gigantic low interest loan that isn't worth repaying is more interesting, in my opinion.

 ![Pregame UI 1](/img/pregameui1.png)
 ![Pregame UI 2](/img/pregameui2.png)